SunyataZero/peoples-fund/docs/for-web-gurus/how-to-update-drupal.md

 ## Intro

+### Different types of updates
 Please note that a "minor version update" is different from an "upgrade".
 When doing a minor version update we are moving within the minor versions like 7.x or 7.0.x, where "x" is the value that is changing.
 (Upgrade is moving between major versions and is something that is a much bigger task and that we don't want to do without careful consideration)

+There are also updates to Drupal modules and Drupal themes

+Updates of CiviCRM is outside the scope of this document

 ## Updating Drupal core (minor version update) using drush